 Matching Gifts Program.
 We match any amount in excess of \$20 contributed to any accredited educational institution by an active, full-time employee, retiree, or member of our Board of Directors.
-Our matching contributions are capped at \$5,000 per fiscal year for any individual's contribution to any single institution, and \$10,000 per fiscal year for any individual's aggregate contributions to all institutions.
+Our matching contributions are capped at \$5,000 per fiscal year for any individual's contribution to any single institution, and \$10,000 per fiscal year for any individual's contribution to any single institution, and \$10,000 per fiscal year for any individual's contribution to any single institution.